-1. Go to a safe location as soon as you are able.

-- 2. If you have been assaulted or raped, preserve physical evidence such as tissue and fluid samples, towels, sheets, clothing, etc. Avoid showering, bathing, urinating, etc., until you have been examined at your campus health center or hospital. - 3.
+- 1. Go to a safe location as soon as you are able. - 2.
+If you have been sexually assaulted, preserve physical evidence such as tissue and fluid samples, towels, sheets, clothing, etc. Avoid showering, bathing, urinating, etc., until you have been examined at the hospital. - 3.
 Seek immediate medical attention if you are injured, or believe you may have been exposed to an STI/STD or potential pregnancy. - 4.
 Contact any of the following for confidential assistance: - a.
-Campus Victim Advocate - b.
-Campus Health Services - c.
-Mental Health Counselor - d.
-Sex Abuse Treatment Center - e.
-Domestic Violence Action Center - f.
+Campus Confidential Resources - b.
+Mental Health Counselor - c.
+Sex Abuse Treatment Center - d.
+Domestic Violence Action Center - e.
 National Domestic Violence Hotline - 5.
-Or, contact any of the following if you wish to make a formal report: - a.
-Kapi'olani Community College Title IX Coordinator - b.
-Kapi'olani Community College Campus Safety Department - c.
+Or, contact any of the following if you wish to make a formal report: - f.
+Kapi'olani Community College Title IX Coordinator - g.
+Kapi'olani Community College Campus Safety Department - h.
 Local Police (Honolulu Police Department)